1154046/Deploy-a-Cloud-Foundry-Node.js-Application-on-IBM-Cloud/README.md

 ## Before you begin
-This is part of the 2021 Call for Code events - https://www.crowdcast.io/e/cfc2021-ibmcloud
+Note: This repo is part of the 2021 Call for Code events - https://www.crowdcast.io/e/cfc2021-ibmcloud

 You'll need the following accounts and tools: